 9-11am is the time of the Pancreas and Spleen, where enzymes are released to help digest food and release energy for the day ahead.
 This is the ideal time to exercise and work.
 Do your most taxing tasks of the day at this time.
 Emotions such as low self-esteem may be felt at this time.

-11am- 1pm is the time of the Heart which will work to pump nutrients around the body to help provide you with energy and nutrition.
-This is also a good time to eat lunch and it is recommend to have a light, cooked meal.
-Having a one hour nap or a cup of tea is also recommended during this time.
+11am- 1pm is the time of the Heart which works to pump nutrients around the body to help provide you with energy and nutrition.
+This is also a good time to eat lunch and it is recommended to have a light, cooked meal.
+Having a one-hour nap or a cup of tea is also recommended during this time.
 Feelings of extreme joy or sadness can also be experienced at this time.

-1-3pm is the time of the Small Intestine and is when food eaten earlier will complete its digestion and assimilation.
+1-3pm is the time of the Small Intestine and is when any food eaten earlier will complete its digestion and assimilation.
 This is also a good time to go about daily tasks or exercise.
-Sometimes, vulnerable thoughts or feelings of abandonment my subconsciously arise at this time.
+Sometimes, vulnerable thoughts or feelings of abandonment may subconsciously arise at this time.

 3-5pm is the time of the Bladder when metabolic wastes move into the kidney’s filtration system.
 This is the perfect time to study or complete brain-challenging work.
 Another cup of tea is advised as is drinking a lot of water to help aid detoxification processes.
 Feeling irritated or timid may also occur at this time.